NMR-ERG-Linux-Support/NMR-ERG-Remote/readme.md

 ## Setting up tunnel for services, e.g. VNC Remote Desktop
 Please note this is an example for demonstration purposes, and any server/workstation names used may not be valid.
 Please ask us if you are unsure which machine you should setup a tunnel to.
+For instance, there is no such workstation on the network called scherer.
 ### Linux and MacOS
 In order to use VNC over this connection, use the following command instead (again, replacing fields as needed.
 For example, replace NameOfTargetMachine with the name of a VNC host):